 any powers granted to the commissioner or Board with respect to the district under M.G.L. c.
-69, § 1K, that did not cease on removal of the district from Level 5 shall cease.
+69, § 1K, that did not cease on removal of the district from chronically underperforming status shall cease.

-(e) Two years after the removal of the district from Level 5, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the district to determine whether such continuing feature or features should remain in place or be discontinued.
+(e) Two years after the removal of the district from chronically underperforming status, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the district to determine whether such continuing feature or features should remain in place or be discontinued.

-(14) Petition by school committee of a Level 5 district
+(14) Petition by school committee of a chronically underperforming district

-(a) When the school committee of a Level 5 district petitions the commissioner, pursuant to M.G.L. c.
+(a) When the school committee of a chronically underperforming district petitions the commissioner, pursuant to M.G.L. c.
 69, § 1K (i), for either modification of the turnaround plan or elimination of the turnaround plan and termination of the receivership, the commissioner shall decide the petition after considering the following:

 written arguments and supporting documentation submitted with the petition by the school committee;